virteal/l8/README.md

     .node( callback )   -- register Nodejs style callback, ie cb( err, result )

-  To synchronize the access to resources, L8 provide a few well known basic solutions implemented using promises and invoked using task.wait( ressource):
+  To synchronize the access to resources, L8 provide a few well known basic solutions implemented using promises and invoked using task.wait( resource):

-  .semaphore( [n] )     -- create a new semaphore, also a promise provider .mutex( [entered] )   -- create a new mutex, also a ...
+  .semaphore( [n] )     -- create a new semaphore, also a promise provider .mutex( [entered] )   -- ... a new mutex, also a ...
-  .lock( [nentered] )   -- create new lock (reentrant mutex), ...
+  .lock( [nentered] )   -- ... lock (reentrant mutex), ...
-  .queue( [bound] )     -- create a new message queue, ...
+  .queue( [bound] )     -- message queue, ...
-  .signal( [on/off] )   -- create a new signal, ...
-  .selector(promises)   -- create a new selector, fires when any promise does .aggregator(promises) -- create a new aggregator, fires when all promises did

-  These objects provide:
+  .port()               -- like a message queue but without any buffering .signal()             -- signal, ..., like a promise that fires many times .timeout( delay )     -- a promise fulfilled after a delay .generator( block )   -- spawn a generator task, paused until first .next()

+  Semaphores, mutexes and locks provide

-    .promise            -- provide a promise fullfilled when rsrc is acquired .resolve()          -- make resource available
+    .promise            -- provide a promise fullfilled when rsrc is acquired .release()          -- make resource available
-    .reject()           -- reject pending promises
+    .close()            -- reject pending promises
     .task               -- resource owner task, when applicable (mutex & lock)

   Message queues are useful to synchronize a consumer and a producer:

-    .out                -- a "can get()" promise, alias for .promise .in                 -- a "can put()" promise
+    .in                 -- a "can get()" promise, alias for .promise .out                -- a "can put()" promise
     .get()              -- pause current task until queue is not empty, get msg .put( [msg] )       -- pause current task until queue is not full, put msg .capacity           -- total capacity (bound)